Mohammed-Taysser/DJ-Music/README.md

-# DJ-Music-Templete v2
+# DJ-Music v2

-first multiple page desined with alot of feathers
+first multiple page designed with a lot of feathers like animation and task runner

+feel free to have a look

 for [live demo](https://mohammed-taysser.github.io/DJ-Music/)

 No jQuery needed :smile: